VaishnaviGopal/HighROI/README.md

 # HighROI
-Application high availability data centers in 24 hours by using IBM cloud services
+Application high availability in 24 hours by using IBM Cloud services

 ## Details of Proposed Solution and Outcome
 This infrastructure on cloud is a working solution illustration used by many IBM financial domain customers.
 The solution demonstrates an Infrastructure as Code by using IBM Cloud services to setup [IBM Sterling B2B Integrator](https://www.ibm.com/products/global-mailbox) supporting Global Mailbox.
 Once of the main feature of the Global Mailbox is to achieve highly available, always-on file transfer operations  between nodes and data centres.
 The product also administers the transaction mailboxes, messages, permissions, virtual routes, event rules.